 Cruising to Alaska with Norwegian Cruise Line is nothing short of spectacular.
-And, magnificent Alaska goes all out to showcase everything she's got including glaciers, wildlife and seemingly endless opportunities for adventure, along with history, arts & culture, and shopping.
-Here are 11 reasons to visit Alaska this summer.
+And, magnificent Alaska goes all out to showcase everything she's got, including glaciers, wildlife and seemingly endless opportunities for adventure, along with history, arts & culture, and shopping.
+Ready to pack your bags?
+Here are 11 reasons to cruise Alaska this summer.

 - You know you've always wanted to see Vancouver, British Columbia.
 Depending on which month you cruise into town, you could check out these popular events including Bard on the Beach Shakespeare Festival, Vancouver Dragon Boat Festival, Pacific National Exhibition (PNE) or the colorful fireworks during the uber-popular Honda Celebration of Light.